open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 `th=08` -- equivalent to `th=08000000000000`, which is 3.125% probability.
 `th=0` -- equivalent to `th=00000000000000`, which means Always Sample; this is outside of probabalistic sampling.

-The `T` value SHALL be derived as follows:
+The `T` value MUST be derived as follows:

 * If the `th` key is not present in the Tracestate header, then `T` is effectively 2^56 (which doesn't fit in 56 bits).
 * Else the value corresponding to the `th` key should be interpreted as above.

 Sampling Decisions SHOULD be propagated by setting the value of the `th` key in the Tracestate header according to the above.

+## Changing T and R values

+The T value MAY be modified.

-In the case of a downstream sampler that is attempting to reduce the volume of traffic, the sampler MAY modify the `th` header.
+In the case of a downstream sampler -- a tail sampler on the collection path that is attempting to reduce the volume of traffic -- the sampler MAY modify the `th` header by reducing its value.
-Note that the `T` value may be reduced by a downstream sampler, but should never be increased.
+It MAY NOT increase it, as it is not possible to retroactively adjust the sampling probability upward.

+A non-root head sampler MAY raise or lower the T value.
+Note that changing the probability of a trace in flight introduces inconsistency and may cause the trace to be incomplete.

-A sampler SHALL introduce an R value to a trace that does not include one and does not have the `Random` trace-id flag set.
-It SHALL use the `rv` key for this purpose.
-A sampler SHALL NOT modify an existing R value or trace-id.
+A sampler MUST introduce an R value to a trace that does not include one and does not have the `Random` trace-id flag set.
+It MUST use the `rv` key for this purpose.
+A sampler MUST NOT modify an existing R value or trace-id.

 ## Internal details